How are PCBs made? A Beginner's Guide to the PCB Manufacturing Process

 Step Three: Printing the PCB Design

 The PCB design is printed using a special type of printer known as a plotter printer.
 This printer creates a "film" of the PCB design, somewhat resembling transparencies.
 The inner layers of the PCB are represented using two ink colours: black ink for copper traces and clear ink for non-conductive areas.
-On the outer layers, clear ink denotes copper pathways, while black ink represents areas where copper will be removed.
+Clear ink denotes copper pathways on the outer layers, while black ink represents areas where copper will be removed.
 Registration holes are punched through the printed films to aid alignment in subsequent steps.

 Step Four: Creating the Printed Circuit Pattern

-The next phase is to create the printed circuit pattern, which is done by copper plating the conductive pattern, and then a layer of positive photoresist material is vacuumed onto the foil surface.
-The printed circuit pattern mask is placed on top and exposed to Ultraviolet light, causing the photoresist material within the circuit design to become soluble.
+The next phase is to create the printed circuit pattern, which is done by copper plating the conductive pattern and a layer of positive photoresist material is vacuumed onto the foil surface.
+The printed circuit pattern mask is placed on top and exposed to ultraviolet light causing the photoresist material within the circuit design to become soluble.
 The circuit pattern mask is removed, and the board is treated with an alkaline developer, revealing the exposed copper foil circuit design.

 Step five: Chemical Etching Process of the internal layers

-Before proceeding, extra copper on the PCB's inner layers must be removed.
-The board is etched by exposing it to a chemical solution that eliminates exposed copper while keeping just the needed copper traces intact.
+Before proceeding, extra and unwanted copper on the PCB's inner layers must be removed.
+The board is etched by exposing it to a chemical solution that eliminates the exposed copper while keeping just the needed copper traces intact.
 Depending on the design, the time and intensity of the treatment may vary.
+The process of removing unwanted copper needs to be done in a tightly controlled environment to ensure other parts of the PCB aren't damaged.

 Step Six (For Multilayer PCBs only): Inner Layer Processing